CHANGES TO IMPROVE OUR RESPONSE AND APPOINTMENTS SYSTEM

 Our peak time on the phones is currently the first hour of the day.
 That has been because of the difficulties patients have had to get an appointment.
 With our new system you will not need to ring first thing.
 You can ring throughout the day.

-EMIS Access allows patients to communicate with the surgery via the internet.
+Patient Access allows patients to communicate with the surgery via the internet.
 Patients can book and manage their appointments online and also request repeat medication.
-Please click on the link on the right.
+Please click on the link below .

 Instructions: When viewing available appointments, choose the option “prebookables” to see all the available slots for a GP.
 Please note that certain types of appointments should be with a Nurse.
 These are for Ear syringing, Travel vaccinations, Child Immunisations and Contraception (Depo/Coil fitting).
 If this is the case you will need to contact the surgery to book the appointment.
 Do note that the Hurley Clinic may have to re-arrange your online appointment if this is the case.

 Patient Access also allows you to order repeat medication and update your details.